bitprim/bitprim-server/README.md

 ## Installation

-Libbitcoin Server can be built from sources or downloaded as a signed portable [single file executable](https://github.com/bitprim/bitprim-server/wiki/Download-BS).
+Bitprim Server can be built from sources or downloaded as a signed portable [single file executable](https://github.com/bitprim/bitprim-server/wiki/Download-BS).

-On Linux and Macintosh Libbitcoin Server is built using Autotools as follows.
+On Linux and Macintosh Bitprim Server is built using Autotools as follows.
 ```sh
 $ ./autogen.sh
 $ ./configure